turbo-sim/turboflow/docs/source/installation.rst

 User Installation Guide
 -----------------------

 This guide will walk you through the process of installing `Turboflow` via `pip`.
-To isolate the Turboflow installation and avoid conflicts with other Python packages, it is recommended to create a dedicated Conda virtual environment.
+To isolate the installation and avoid conflicts with other Python packages, it is recommended to create a dedicated Conda virtual environment.

 1. Ensure conda is installed: